Marcos Engineering: Marcos TSO

 The Marcos TSO was launched in 2004 with a Chevrolet V8 engine in either 350 bhp or 400 bhp versions.
-The car's components were CAD, designed in England and its chassis engineering was completed by Prodrive.
+The car's components were designed using CAD in England, and its chassis engineering was completed by Prodrive.
 These vehicles were produced by Tony Stelliga of Marcos.

 Also in 2004, the 5.7-litre Chevrolet Corvette (LS1) V8 TSO GT was announced, but solely for the Australian market.
 It was joined in 2005 by the GT2 for the European market.

-In 2006 Tony Stelliga announced the TSO GTC, a modified version of the current TSO with a racing suspension, racing brakes and a rear diffuser.
+In 2006, Tony Stelliga announced the TSO GTC, a modified version of the current TSO with a racing suspension, racing brakes and a rear diffuser.
 The car continues on with its Chevrolet-sourced 420 bhp V8, but there was also a 462 bhp Performance Pack available as well.
-With the extra power from the Performance Pack the TSO GTC accelerated to 60 mi/h in 4.1 seconds and to 100 mi/h in 8.5 seconds.
-With the bigger 340 mm AP Racing brakes, the TSO GTC delivered a 0–100–0 time of 12.9 seconds, and the extra power allowed it to accelerate from 50 to 70 mi/h in just 2.1 seconds.
+With the extra power from the Performance Pack, the TSO GTC accelerated to 60 mi/h in 4.1 seconds and to 100 mi/h in 8.5 seconds.
+With the bigger 340 mm AP Racing brakes, the TSO GTC delivered a 0–100–0 time of 12.9 seconds, and the extra power allowed it to accelerate from 50 to 70 mi/h in 2.1 seconds.
 Its top speed was over 185 mi/h.

 2 prototypes and 7 production models cars exist.
 Tony Stelliga's company went into liquidation in October 2007.

 Marcos Spirit 220

-In 2010, Marcos Cars Limited, Marcos Engineering Limited, and the original Marcos Logo were purchased and registered by Tony Brown, who intends on relaunching the brand in the United Kingdom.
+In 2010, Marcos Cars Limited, Marcos Engineering Limited, and the original Marcos Logo were purchased and registered by ex F1 and IndyCar engineer Tony Brown, who intended on relaunching the brand in the United Kingdom.

-A mid-engine prototype was launched in 2013.
-The design was a major move away from the original front-engined designs.
+A mid-engine prototype was revealed in 2013.
+The design was a major move away from the original front-engine designs.
 However, Jem Marsh was consulted during the development process.
 Both he and Dennis Adams gave their approval.
-The car has since been refined and undergone a few design changes in light of further testing.
+The car was later refined and underwent a few design changes in light of further testing.
+In 2023, Brown announced he was seeking investment to move the company forward.

+In 2025, Marcos partnered with former Rich Energy CEO William Storey, who became the new CEO of the company.
+Storey announced that Marcos would be launching a "new F1 inspired supercar" named the Manticore, designed and built in Britain later that year.